 A key feature of a Ground Source Heat Pump is its ability to generate more energy to heat your home than is required to power its operation.
 Efficiencies of 250% can be observed with 1 kWh of electricity powering the pump generating 2.5 kWh of energy to heat your home.

 A Ground Source Heat Pump is unlikely to be a good choice if your home isn’t well insulated.
 Good levels of roof, floor and wall insulation are desirable as are double glazed windows.
 Ground Source Heat Pumps also work better with low temperature central heating systems (e.g. oversized radiators)

 Installing a Ground Source Heat Pump can help you to reduce your monthly energy bills depending on your current system and the other alternatives available to you.
 Savings are more likely if you do not have access to mains gas.
 Savings are unlikely to be possible if your home is not well insulated.

-The table below identifies the savings that the Energy Savings Trust suggests might be made by replacing an existing heating system with an average Ground Source Heat Pump in an average detached 4 bedroom home.
+The table below identifies the savings that the Energy Savings Trust suggested could be made by replacing an existing heating system with an average Ground Source Heat Pump in an average detached 4 bedroom home under the outgoing Domestic Renewable Heat Incentive Scheme*.
 Find out more about these figures.

 |Gas (Older non condensing)||£410 to £595||£2,610 to £3,940|

 |Electric (Older non condensing)||£830 to £1,465||£2,610 to £3,940|

 |Oil (Older non condensing)||£475 to £725||£2,610 to £3,940|

 |LPG (Older non condensing)||£1,315 to £1,975||£2,610 to £3,940|